 Home|Breast Surgery|Breast Implants

 From ancient statues to modern paintings, the female form has always been considered a work of art.
 Curves play an integral role in defining the feminine figure.
 Breast size and shape can also influence a woman’s self image.
 For those individuals unhappy with their bustline, breast implants can offer several advantages.
 They can increase wardrobe choices, improve self confidence, and accentuate one’s shape.
 Dr. Thomas Lintner’s goal is to ensure that patients feel good in their own skin.
-Advanced Aesthetic Surgery’s Marietta and Woodstock locations now offer Atlanta residents two different options for breast augmentation: silicone breast implants and saline breast implants.
+Advanced Aesthetic Surgery’s Marietta location now offers Atlanta residents two different options for breast augmentation: silicone breast implants and saline breast implants.
 Re-released for use in primary augmentation after years of exhaustive study by the FDA in November 2006, silicone breast implants continue to be a safe choice for breast augmentation.
 Our board-certified plastic surgeon will help you decide which implants best suit your needs.

 The two types of implants available are silicone-shelled saline (salt water) filled or silicone gel filled.
 Each kind comes with advantages and disadvantages, and it is very important to understand the differences before making any decisions about which implant is for you.
 Both implants are considered extremely safe, and there is no medical evidence that either implant is responsible for causing any disease.